abhishek-km23/Human-Activity-Dectection/README.md

 We get a feature vector of 561 features and these features are given in the dataset.

 Each window of readings is a datapoint of 561 features.

+Problem Framework
+30 subjects(volunteers) data is randomly split to 70%(21) test and 30%(7) train data.
+Each datapoint corresponds one of the 6 Activities.

+Problem Statement
+Given a new datapoint we have to predict the Activity